Abhijeet-Jadhav/LearnJava8/README.md

 Internal iterator, forEach loop is introduced in Java 8. you are telling runtime to iterate any way.
 These iterators leverage multi-threading and parallelism

+Streams in Java 8:
+A sequence of elements supporting sequential and parallel aggregate operations.